TapeWerm/MCscripts/README.md

 # Description
 Minecraft Java Edition and Bedrock Edition server (also known as Bedrock Dedicated Server or BDS for short) systemd units and bash scripts for backups, updates, and shutdown warnings

-Compatible with Ubuntu, Ubuntu on Windows 10 does not support systemd ([Ubuntu 18.04 Server Setup](https://gist.github.com/TapeWerm/d65ae4aeb6653b669e68b0fb25ec27f3)).
+Compatible with Ubuntu, Ubuntu on Windows 10 does not support systemd ([Ubuntu Server 18.04 Setup](https://gist.github.com/TapeWerm/d65ae4aeb6653b669e68b0fb25ec27f3)).
 You can run the scripts without enabling the systemd units.
 # Notes
-## How to attach to the systemd service's tmux session
+How to attach to the systemd service's tmux session:
 ```bash
 sudo su mc -s /bin/bash
 tmux -S /tmp/tmux-mc/$instance a